-If you’re a product manager and you’re wondering “what books should I read?”, you’ve come to the right place.
-To help you along, we’ve put together a list of 26 of the best product management books available, along with a brief overview of each book to give you some real value adding insights.
+If you're a product manager and you're wondering if there's a product book that can help you take things to the next level.
+To help you along, we've put together a list of 26 of the best product management books available , along with a brief overview of each book to give you some real value adding insights.

 You will find the essential books to read, the best books on strategy to help you step into your role as a product leader.
 All these books are available to buy online, either as hard copies or e-books, at time of publication, so we’ve also included links to these, and to make things simple, we’ve broken them down into the following categories:

 Perfect for: All levels of product manager who want to learn more about the job

 The Dummies series of books has been a popular choice on a wide range of topic for a good couple of decades now, with good reason.
 Written by experts in the field, this book is no exception.
 Lawley and Schure take the reader through the world of product management step by step, from explaining exactly what the job entails at different expertise levels, and giving useful advice on how to stand out in the field by being a great product manager..
 Peppered with relevant real-world examples, this is one of the best product management books for beginners through experts.

-#2.
-The Product Manager’s Desk Reference (2nd Edition)
+2. The Product Manager’s Desk Reference (2nd Edition) by Steven Haines

 Perfect for: Anyone involved in the Product Management Life Cycle